M.A.S. Screenprinting FAQ

 Q: What style of tee-shirts do you use?

-M.A.S.: We like using a Gildan Tee-Shirt.
+M.A.S.: We prefer using a Gildan Tee-Shirt.
 However, we base the shirt we use on the need of our client.

 Q: Can you design a new logo or clean up my existing logo?